 04 2026 Dodge Hornet

-The Dodge Hornet returned Dodge to the compact crossover segment with a performance-forward entry that stands out from the utilitarian crowd at this price.
-The GT base trim at ~$26,995 includes a turbocharged 2.0L engine producing 268 hp — more power than most vehicles in this segment regardless of price, and significantly more than most competitors at $26K.
-Standard AWD comes with it.
-No other vehicle in this list matches those headline numbers at the base trim.
+The Dodge Hornet returned Dodge to the compact crossover segment with a performance-forward entry that stands apart from the utilitarian crowd at this price.
+The GT base trim includes a turbocharged 2.0L engine producing 268 hp — more power than most vehicles in this segment regardless of price, and standard AWD.
+No other vehicle in this guide matches those headline numbers at a comparable base trim price.

-The platform is Alfa Romeo Tonale-derived, which brings above-average interior quality and a more European-flavored driving feel.
-The GT Plus (~$29,500) adds a larger infotainment screen and a sunroof — it's within the ceiling.
-The R/T PHEV crosses $30K but offers real-world EV range for short commutes.
+The platform is Alfa Romeo Tonale-derived, which brings above-average interior quality and a European-flavored driving character.
+The R/T PHEV (~$36K) offers real-world EV range for short commutes.

 Specs at a Glance